 Jacksonville

-Jacksonville is super pet-friendly.
-The River City is home to the only NFL stadium in the country with an official recreation area for four-legged fans .
-It’ll take around 25 minutes to reach the city from the A1A, but you don’t have to stray that far from the coast for four-legged fun.
+Jacksonville knows how to show dogs a good time.
+The city is home to the only NFL stadium in the country with an official recreation area for four-legged fans.
+It’ll take around 25 minutes to reach downtown from the A1A, but you don’t have to stray that far from the coast for fun with Fido.
 Take “paws” at Neptune Beach, which is home to the canine and human playground, Brew Hound.
-This professionally developed park is covered in pet-safe turf, has a fenced area for large and small pups, cool shady spots and a splash pad.
-While Fido plays and makes new friends, you can sample delicious craft beer.
+This professionally developed park is covered in pet-safe turf and has a fenced area for large and small pups, cool shady spots and a splash pad.
+While your pooch plays and makes new friends, you can sample delicious craft beer.
 After a brew, make your way to Mickler’s Landing at Ponte Vedra Beach for a leashed puppy paddle in the surf.
 Nature lovers may also enjoy a morning on the trails at the expansive Guana Tolomato Matanzas National Estuarine Research Reserve.

 St. Augustine

-Did you know that America’s oldest town is located on the A1A?
-St. Augustine was founded in 1565 by Spanish admiral Pedro Menéndez de Avilés, Florida's first governor.
+America’s oldest town, St. Augustine, is a pet-friendly stop along the A1A.
 There’s plenty for furry visitors to see and do in the historic city.
-Start your tour at The Fountain of Youth, the location of the first settlement.
-Get more of a taste for times gone by with a tour of the Colonial Quarter, a living history museum, or a visit to the Spanish Military Hospital Museum.
-Before you leave for pastures new, drop by the St. Augustine Lighthouse for a photoshoot with Fido.
-It was constructed in 1874 to replace the first lighthouse in America, which was doomed to crumble into the Atlantic.
+Start your visit with Ripley's Red Train Tours, and take a narrated journey through the city.
+Then, dive deeper at The Fountain of Youth, the location of the first settlement, and continue your history lesson with a tour of the Colonial Quarter, a living history museum.
+If time allows, swing by the Spanish Military Hospital Museum to learn about the Colonial Spanish days of medicine, and take a trip to the Oldest Wooden School House, built in the early 1800s.
 After seeing the sights, grab a bite at O.C.
 Whites.
-The shady outdoor space is great for hot dogs to cool down after fun in the sun
+The shady outdoor space is great for hot dogs to cool down with a bowl of water after fun in the sun.

 Treats, water and bowls await Fido at St Francis Inn, a classic lodging located in St. Augustine’s historic district.